vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 Software needed:

-  - [Gowin V1.9.9 Beta-4 Education](https://www.gowinsemi.com/en/support/home/) **to flash the FPGA or to synthesize the core**
+  - [Gowin V1.9.9.02](https://www.gowinsemi.com/en/support/home/) **to flash the FPGA or to synthesize the core**
   - [BouffaloLabDevCube](https://dev.bouffalolab.com/download) **to flash the BL616**
   - [Latest release](https://github.com/vossstef/tang_nano_20k_c64/releases/latest) of C64Nano **FPGA** bitstream
   - [Latest release](https://github.com/harbaum/MiSTeryNano/releases/latest) of MiSTeryNano **BL616 µC firmware**

 In order to use the SD card for disks:

-  - c64 disk images in .D64 or .G64 format
+  - C64 disk images in .D64 or .G64 format
+  - Cartridge images in .CRT format
+  - Program files in .PRG format
+  - C64 Kernal files (8K) in .BIN format

 # Flashing the Tang Nano 20k